ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 ![](/blog/content/images/2017/03/gateway-nat-2.svg)

 1. A host on the LAN initiates a connection to a host outside the LAN, sending a packet through the NAT gateway.
 The packet has as its source address the private IP address of the host.
 2. The NAT gateway will add a new entry to a translation table, in which it notes the internal IP address and TCP port number associated with the connection (from the packet header).
 Then, it assigns this connection a port number.
-(If the source port number in the packet header is available at the NAT, and not already in use for another connection, it may use that port number.
+(In the diagram, it says that the WAN port will be randomly selected.
+This is sometimes, but not always, the case.
+If the source port number in the packet header is available at the NAT, and not already in use for another connection, it may use that port number.
 Otherwise, it will assign it a new one from a list of available port numbers.)
 3. The NAT gateway rewrites the source IP address and possibly the port number in the packet header according to the translation table, then forwards it on the WAN.
 4. When a response arrives at the NAT gateway from outside the LAN, the NAT gateway looks at the destination port in the packet header.
 Then, it finds the entry in the translation table that has this port number in the "WAN Port" column.
 5. The NAT gateway rewrites the destination IP address and possibly the port in the packet header according to the "LAN IP" and "LAN Port" in the relevant entry of the translation table, then forwards it on the LAN.